Practicing Our Core Values.

 Regenerative, sustainable, closed-loop systems… we hear these concepts tossed around in different circles, but what do they mean?
 The team of people who help our hotel, farm and kitchen run smoothly come from communities big and small, carrying their own understanding and interpretation of these terms used to describe responsible practices.
 Our guests come to Playa Viva with their own definitions of these terms also, influenced by the worlds from which they arrive.

-a half-day, interactive workshop to dive deep into what regeneration and regenerative practices mean to and for our thirty-five person hotel and permaculture teams.
+a half-day, interactive workshop to dive deep into what regeneration y regenerative practices mean to and for our thirty-five person hotel and permaculture teams.

 At Playa Viva, and the other Regenerative Resorts with which we collaborate, we excitedly engage in conversations around these terms all around our hotel and farm.
 As Permaculture Manager at Playa Viva, I find opportunities to discuss the meaning of terms like reducing waste, capturing natural resources, and regenerative systems with all members of our hotel team.
 Our maintenance team is currently redesigning the way in which we handle and reuse organic and inorganic waste produced at the hotel.
 The permaculture team is busy designing and building natural water harvesting features inside our increasingly dry landscape, and the team of individuals who prepare the food for our staff and guests are thinking through ways we can use nutritious local ingredients and reduce food waste.